avrilcodes/learn-MERN/README.md

 # learn-MERN
  Journey to learning MERN stack

-Learned full-stack JavaScript development with MongoDB, Express, React, and Node.js (MERN) with Linkedin learning.
 In this comprehensive learning path I learned how to build data-driven applications, as well as test, secure, and deploy my code.

 ## Objective
 + Build web apps using React and Node.